VoidDroid/matlab-basicdsp/lms-gui/Readme.md

 ### Use

-`Waveform` - Input signal to the adaptive filter (also the desired signal). `Arbitrary` is used for loading a waveform from the base workspace.
+`Waveform` - Input signal to the adaptive filter (also the desired signal).
+`Arbitrary` - Used to load waveforms from the base workspace.
 Enter the name of the waveform in the textbox and click load.
 `Frequency` - Frequency of input signal.
 `Noise` - Select the type of noise.
 Phase noise will be added in a future version.
 `Sigma` - Standard deviation for White Gaussian noise.